International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_1_Security_Perspective/4_1_2_Identity_and_Trust_Management.md

 The service instance for a connector is typically a Service including a core services, usage control framework  and applications (Data Apps).
 Other components (Broker, DAPS, ...) are represented by their Service (represented by one or multiple containers) running on a comparable platform.

 One component always is characterized by the combination of platform and service instances.
 As an example, this Connector instance is running several data apps.
-The identity is comprised of the platfor, the Connector Core Services and the deployed Data Apps.
+The identity is comprised of the platform, the Connector Core Services and the deployed Data Apps.

 ![Components SW Stack](./media/SW_Stack_Components_connector_blueprint.png)